RenderKit/embree/README.md

 modified geometries and the buffer data has to stay constant from the `rtcCommit` call to after the last ray query invocation.

 The `offset` parameter specifies a byte offset to the start of the first element and the `stride` parameter specifies a byte stride between the different elements of the shared buffer.
 This support for offset and stride allows the application quite some freedom in the data layout of these buffers, however, some restrictions apply.
 Index buffers always store 32 bit indices and vertex buffers always store single precision floating point data.
-The start address ptr+offset and stride always have to be aligned to 4 bytes on Intel® Xeon® CPUs and 16 bytes on Xeon Phi accelerators, otherwise the `rtcSetBuffer` function will fail.
+The start address `ptr+offset` and `stride` always have to be aligned to 4 bytes, otherwise the `rtcSetBuffer` function will fail.

 For vertex buffers (`RTC_VERTEX_BUFFER` and `RTC_USER_VERTEX_BUFFER`),
 the last element must be readable using SSE instructions, thus padding